 If you’re a homeowner, you tend to have a lot more bills than a renter.
-If it’s a utility bill, you’ll want to get it paid off to date right away.
+And if it’s a utility bill you’re behind on, you’ll want to get it paid off right away.
 The last thing you want is for your power or heat to be turned off during the coldest time of year.
 Take this opportunity to get your bills paid up to date, so you’re no longer stressing about them.

 2. Pay Off High-Interest Debt

 Credit card debt can add up quickly, especially during the holidays.
 Before you know it, a few hundred dollars of credit card debt can turn into a few thousand dollars.
 Getting in debt is the easy part.
 Getting out, however, is the hard part.
 Some credit cards make it so easy for less responsible spenders to get in debt and, as you’re only required to make the minimum payment each month, which is quite affordable, it can end up costing you a boatload of interest in the long term.